tituslhy/literate-octo-tribble/README.md

     <img src="./images/llama_crew.jpg">
 </p>

+The aim is to explore the 'multiverse' of LLM land where there are many different tools that handle similar tasks (perfect competitors), each with its own pros and cons.
+Feel free to request for an article!

 ## Roadmap
 1. ~Basic LlamaIndex Recipes for LLMs (up to creating a single agent)~ - Done!
 2. ~Basic Langchain Recipe for LLMs (up to creating a single agent)~ - Done!